seejohnplay/ddd_elixir_stage1_umbrella/docs/implementation-notes.md

 In the Handler's window enter: [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events).
 A list of Handling Events will appear.
 At the bottom of the page, click on the New Handling Event link.
 Enter data for a new event making sure you use the same tracking number: 'ABC123' When this new event is submitted, it will appear in this page's list of events and appear in the Customer's list of events.

-There are two hard-wired Cargoes; they can be seen via the link  [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes).

-HandlingEvents are managed by an Elixir Agent.
-They are saved in the agent's state and in a file cache.
-The file is loaded by default  when this application is started.
-The file is named "handling_events.json" and is in the topmost directory.
-It can be deleted if you wish to start from scratch and it can be added to with any text editor so long as the id values are unique.
+Cargoes and HandlingEvents are managed by Elixir Agents.
+They are saved in their respective agent's state and in a file cache.
+The files are loaded by default  when this application is started.
+The files are named "cargoes.json" and "handling_events.json", respectively, and are in the topmost directory.
+Entries in these files can be deleted if you wish to start from scratch and they can be added to with any text editor so long as the id values are unique.
+Note that the starting status for a new Cargo is "BOOKED".

-* [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the handling events stored in the agent's state.
+* [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the handling events stored in its agent's state.
-* [localhost:4000/tracking/handling_events/1](localhost:4000/tracking/handling_events/1) will fetch the handling event with id equal to 1.
+* [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes) will list all of the cargoes stored in its agent's state.
 * Handling events can be edited via a web page.
 * Deletion is not supported as of 6 July 2017